MicrosoftDocs/powerbi-docs/powerbi-docs/developer/new-embed-service-principal.md

 When you create an Azure Active Directory (Azure AD) application, a [service principal object](https://docs.microsoft.com/azure/active-directory/develop/app-objects-and-service-principals#service-principal-object) is created.
 The service principal object, also known simply as *service principal*, lets Azure AD authenticate your app.
 Once authenticated, the app can access Azure AD tenant resources.

+You can use the service principal authentication method, to create an Azure AD app that can access the Power BI portal programmatically.

-To authenticate, service principal uses your app's *application ID* and *application seceret*.
-This authentication method doesn't require a user, or a master user.
+To authenticate, service principal uses your app's *application ID* and *application secret*.
+This authentication method doesn't require a master user.

 ## Using service principal with the Power BI API

 To use the service principal with embedded analytics, you need following three steps described in this article.

-1. Create an Azure AD app.
+1. Create an Azure AD app and get the app's *application ID* and *application secret*.

 2. Create an Azure AD security group.

 3. Enable the Power BI service admin settings.

-## Step 1 - Creating an Azure AD app
+### Step 1 - Creating an Azure AD app

 Create an Azure AD app using one of these methods:
 * Create the app in the [Microsoft Azure portal]((https://ms.portal.azure.com/#allservices))
 * Create the app in using [PowerShell](https://docs.microsoft.com/powershell/azure/create-azure-service-principal-azureps?view=azps-3.6.1).

-**Creating an app in the Microsoft Azure portal**
+### Creating an app in the Microsoft Azure portal

 1. Log into [Microsoft Azure](https://ms.portal.azure.com/#allservices).